-Parents will receive their child’ PARCC scores from the 2014-2015 school year in December of 2015.
-These will show how well students did on the critical thinking, writing and problem solving skills that are important for long-term student success.
+Parents will receive their child’s PARCC scores from the 2016-2017 school year in the fall of 2017.
+These reports will show how well students did on the critical thinking, writing and problem solving skills that are important for long-term student success.

 Resources to Support Your Child

 Parents should first discuss with their child’s teacher what other information is available to better understand academic areas of strength and need.
 Ask for how the teacher is using Common Core skills in the classroom and how parents can support at home.

 Parents can also find many helpful resources and educational games for students online: